Ukraine's capital under fire; NATO nation leaders to visit

 “Many streets (in those areas) have been turned into a mush of steel and concrete.
 People have been hiding for weeks in basements, and are afraid to go out even for evacuations,” Kuleba said on Ukrainian television.

-But overall, nearly all of the Russian military offensives remained stalled after making little progress over the weekend, according to a senior U.S. defense official who spoke on condition of anonymity to discuss the Pentagon's assessment.
-Russian troops were still about 15 kilometers (9 miles) from the center of Kyiv, the official said.
+Russian troops were still about 15 kilometers (9 miles) from the center of Kyiv as of Monday, according to a senior U.S. defense official.
+Overall, nearly all of the Russian military offensives made little progress over the weekend, said the official, who spoke on condition of anonymity to discuss the Pentagon's assessment.

-The official said that Russian forces have launched more than 900 missiles but that Ukraine's airspace is still contested, with Russia not achieving total air superiority.
+The official said that Russian forces have launched more than 900 missiles but have not taken control of the air above Ukraine.

-Ukrainian authorities said two people were killed when the Russians struck an airplane factory in Kyiv, sparking a large fire.
-The Antonov factory is Ukraine’s largest aircraft plant and produces many of the world’s biggest cargo planes.

 The Ukrainian general prosecutor’s office on Tuesday released details of two deadly Russian attacks the day before.
 The office said an artillery strike had hit a university and open-air market, killing 10, and that a 65-year-old woman had been shot in a bus that was evacuating civilians from a Kyiv suburb.

-Note: This version has been corrected to show the leader of Slovenia, not Slovakia, is part of the EU delegation.